KhanhHua2102/KhanhHua2102/README.md

 ## SUMMARY

-• I am a highly motivated and enthusiastic third-year student pursuing a dual degree in Computer Science and Data Science at the University of Western Australia.
+* I am a highly motivated and enthusiastic third-year student pursuing a dual degree in Computer Science and Data Science at the University of Western Australia.
 Possessing a strong passion for technology and data analysis, I am seeking a challenging internship opportunity to apply my theoretical knowledge and further develop my practical skills.
-• With a solid foundation in data analysis and visualization (Python, R) and Web development (Flask, NextJS, MongoDB, Nodejs, Express, GraphQL), and mobile app development (Flutter), I am confident in my ability to deliver innovative solutions to complex problems.
+* With a solid foundation in data analysis and visualization (Python, R), Web development (Flask, NextJS, MongoDB, Nodejs, Express, GraphQL), and mobile app development (Flutter), I am confident in my ability to deliver innovative solutions to complex problems.
-• My excellent analytical and problem-solving skills and my team-oriented approach make me a valuable asset to any organization.
+* My excellent analytical and problem-solving skills and my team-oriented approach make me a valuable asset to any organization.
 I am eager to bring my dedication, creativity, and technical expertise to any project.
 I am committed to continuously expanding my skill set and knowledge in the ever-evolving field of computer science and data science.

 ## TECHNICAL SKILLS